rlicoder/Side-Projects/GPU Scalp/README.txt

 pip3 install selenium

+Then run the program using:

+python ./gpuscalp.py
+		or
+python3 gpuscalp.py
+		or
+python gpuscalp.py
+		or
+py gpuscalp.py

 Test the program for sound by turning the != to a == in the while loop condition

-Run it.